Prenuptial Agreements

 If you decide to get married but don’t draw up a prenuptial agreement, then once you are married all your assets will be combined, regardless of whether they are just in your name or in both your and your partner’s name.

 This means that if you get divorced then the assets you acquired both before and during the marriage won’t necessarily pass straight back to you.
-Usually, the Court will use a 50/50 split of all the assets as a starting point, whilst taking several factors into account such as the length of the marriage, the contribution each party has made, the health of each party and your standard of living to determine the final settlement.
+Usually, the Court will use a 50/50 split of all the assets as a starting point.
+They will then take several factors into account such as the length of the marriage, the contribution each party has made, the health of each party and your standard of living to determine the final settlement.

-By drawing up a prenuptial agreement before getting married, you can ensure that your assets are protected in the event of divorce.
+By drawing up a prenup, you can ensure that your assets are protected in the event of divorce.

-Prenuptial agreements are tailored specifically to your situation and often include an inventory of each of your assets and information on how these will be treated during the marriage and how they will be split if the marriage breaks down.
+Prenuptial agreements are tailored specifically to your situation.
+They often include an inventory of each of your assets and information on how these will be treated during the marriage and how they will be split if the marriage breaks down.
 You can also include details of assets that you do not want to split upon divorce.

 - Income